Agnelo de Souza: Beatification process

 The beatification process was begun by the Society with the permission of the Patriarch of Goa in 1947.
 The second process was presented to the Sacred Congregation of Rites on 5 October 1959.
 The Sacred Congregation of Rites approved the third process of De non-cultu on 27 May 1969.
 De Souza was declared venerable by the Vatican on 10 November 1986.

-A feast day is granted only to the beatified or canonized persons.
-As de Souza is not yet beatified or canonized like Joseph Vaz or Francis Xavier, he does not have a feast day.
-De Souza was made a Venerable in 1986, and requires a first-class miracle to be beatified.
 The vice-postulator for his cause is Hilario Fernandes.

 Legacy

+Each year, 20 November is commemorated by Venerable Agnelo’s Day in Goa.

 The hymn Padr Agnel, amchea ixtta (Father Agnel, our friend) was written in his honor, besides Padr Agnelak, Altaracho Man and several others.

 A road in Panaji, Goa is named as Father Agnel Road.
 A road in Gogol, Margao is also named in his honour.